lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 **_How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?_**

 An emphatic _yes_!
 I measure my success in their success.
 I was "raised" by my amazing early-career mentors to believe that your greatest personal success is how well you can elevate the people you work with.
 Over the years, I've learned the wisdom of that particular lesson.
-The biggest points of pride in my career are consistently when I see others that I've had a hand is mentoring.
+The most memorable highlights in my career have been when I see mentees succeed - whether it's a promotion, a successful delivery that they've led, or simply just being comfortable in their own skin and confident in their abilities.
 It's _nearly_ as good as being a dad :)

+I see sponsorship as active mentorship.
+So I've sponsored others by:

+- Advocating for actual promotions with senior leadership
+- Helping mentees identify the areas that they need to develop to progress (most recently using the [Medium Engineering Growth Framework](https://medium.com/s/engineering-growth-framework/engineering-growth-framework-overview-4e02ab330524))
+- Using 1:1s to help them plan and track progress against their career-development goals
+- Providing my opinion as to how to present themselves to be more appealing for promotions
+- Giving them transparent feedback on what I believe is impeding their growth or progression
+- Helping them understand that their path forward will likely be unique to them, and that that's OK

 **_What about a piece of advice for someone who has just started as a Staff Engineer?_**